raullaasner/gadfit/doc/coding_rules.md

 * **Compilation stage.** There should be no compilation warnings when using the default debug flags except when due to a compiler bug.
 This requirement currently holds for the following compilers: GFortran.

 * **Preprocessor.** Use preprocessor macros only for actual preprocessing and not for something that is a short-hand notation for a Fortran statement.
-Excessive use of the macros makes it difficult for source code indexing tools to navigate through the source code.
+Excessive use of macros makes it difficult for source code indexing tools to navigate through the source code.

 Format